ZanichelliEditore/design-system/src/components/notification/z-tooltip/readme.md

 Maybe you want to know where the tooltip goes when the `type` is set to `auto`, so the `positionChange` event is fired when it changes its position.

+To be sure the algorithm finds the right container, when calculating the position, set its position to `position: relative;`

 <!-- readme-group="tootlip" -->
 ### Usage
 ```html